What is Spiritual Shadow Work?

 Through doing spiritual shadow work, you’ll begin seeing yourself and noticing that your shadow and ugly traits are not as ugly as they seem.
 Your inner demons are not that scary.
 All you need is humility and a sincere desire to truly heal.

 So instead of pointing the finger in blame and playing the victim to get a false sense of self-worth (which is not getting you anywhere), stop seeking this toxic validation and look within…

 You will only be truly validated once you are willing to accept the core of your emotional pain.

-Healing is possible when you sincerely accept and forgive the abuser from your heart.
-This, by the way, does not mean what they did was ok or that you continue to allow abuse!
+Deep healing is possible when you sincerely accept and forgive the abuser from your heart.
+This, by the way, does not mean what they did was ok or that you continue to allow abuse.

 All I am saying here is that a big part of healing and doing spiritual shadow work is really about you, your intentions and motives behind you seeking healing or validation.

 Invalidation of your emotions is at the root of emotional trauma so naturally part of the healing process is validation, having your emotions or emotional wounds validated.